As Easter and Passover Approach, the Holy Land’s Coronavirus Lockdown Begins

 As of Monday, all Israeli citizens and residents returning to the country must enter 14 days of home quarantine.
 And as of Thursday, foreigners arriving in Israel will have to prove that they can quarantine themselves under the same conditions—not in hotels or in Airbnbs—or be sent back to their airport of origin.

-In Nazareth’s old city, three French speakers walked through the square in front of the vaulted Church of the Annunciation where the angel Gabriel told Mary, locally known as Miriam, that she was pregnant with child.
+In Nazareth’s old city, three French speakers walked through the square in front of the vaulted Church of the Annunciation, where the angel Gabriel is said to have told Mary, locally known as Miriam, that she was pregnant with child.

 “Corona!
 Corona!
 Corona!” a bunch of teens shouted at the foreigners.